 What is Streptococcus pyogenes?

-Streptococcus pyogenes is a strain of Streptococcus, also known as group A streptococcus (GAS).
+Streptococcus pyogenes is a strain of Streptococcus, also known as group A Streptococcus (GAS).
 They are bacteria made up of round cells (cocci) that tend to link together to form a chain (streptos).
-They are usually pathogenic , meaning they frequently cause disease, the most common of which is Strep Throat (Pharyngitis).
+They are usually pathogenic, meaning they frequently cause disease, the most common of which is Strep Throat (Pharyngitis)open_in_new.
 The main symptoms of Strep Throat are sore throat along with minor skin infections.
-Other diseases associated with Streptococcus pyogenes include toxic shock syndrome , rheumatic fever, impetigo, and cellulitis.
+Other diseases associated with Streptococcus pyogenes include toxic shock syndromeopen_in_new, rheumatic fever, impetigo, and cellulitis.
 Unlike Strep throat, which is comparatively mild in nature, these conditions can become life-threatening.

 Each year, an estimated 700 million infections occur worldwide.
 While the mortality rate for these infections is under 0.1%, over 650,000 of the cases are severe, with a mortality rate of 25%.
 Early recognition of the infection and treatment are imperative; failure to do so can result in death.